 In regards to the amendments to the dwelling, as was indicated the roof dormer has been removed as the property is within a conservation area and therefore failed Schedule 2, Part 1 Class B of the GDPO.
 The new roof lights would not protrude more than 0.15m beyond the plain of the original roof and therefore meet Part 1 Class C of the GPDO.
 The new door and window in the side elevation accord with Part 2, Class A. These works are acceptable for a dwellinghouse of this nature.

 In considering whether Schedule 2 Part 1 (development in the curtilage of a dwellinghouse) applies to this property once it has been converted to a C4 use.
 Class C4, can benefit from the permitted development rights granted to dwellinghouse by the GPDO.
-The test for if a property is eligible its whether its use can be considered a dwellinghouse within the context of the GPDO.
+The test for if a property is eligible its whether its use can be considered a dwellinghouse within the context of the General Permitted Development Order.
 Critically, case law has established that the distinctive characteristic of a dwellinghouse is its ability to afford to those who use it the facilities required for a day-to-day private domestic existence.

 In this instance, the property would have 5 ensuite bedrooms and one double bedroom with bathroom adjoining it. there would be an open plan living room and kitchen as well as small outdoor yard area.
 As such, the property would afford the people who used it the facilities required for a day-to-day private domestic existence therefore would benefit from the permitted development rights granted to dwellinghouse by the GPDO.
 As such in this instance the change of use and works described above would be lawful and not require planning permission.

-The change of use to a C4 HMO for up to 6 people is permitted development under Schedule 2, Part 3, Class L of the GPDO 2015.
+The change of use to a C4 HMO for up to 6 people was permitted development under Schedule 2, Part 3, Class L of the GPDO 2015.
 The insertion of the new window and door in the side elevation as well as the roof lights to the front and rear roof also accord with Schedule 2, Part 1 Class A and C respectively, these classes would apply given the use of the property would afford those who use it day-to-day private existence and therefore the use would constitute a dwellinghouse.

 With the above in mind he next stage En-Plan were involved with was the Building Regulations Application for the detailed conversion specification that will ensure a completion certificate for the project which will allow for the HMO to be licensed and begin operation.
 The detail was subsequently agreed with Approved Inspectors who although based in Shrewsbury provide coverage from the north west and Chester down to Birmingham and Coventry, and the conversion is now completed and fully let.